ttalbot-cmu/11785-ASR-Project/README.md

 **whisper_baseline:** Evaluation of the whisper pretrained ASR on the GMU Speech Accent Archive.
 Average WER and WIL result plots included.
 Reference for Whisper ASR ().

+**data_visualization:** Contains notebooks for plotting the relative performance of our baseline models and the results of finetuning Whisper ASR.